 Rule 10 of the COLREGs prescribes the conduct of vessels when navigating through traffic separation schemes adopted by IMO.
 IMO's responsibilities are also determined under the United Nations Convention on Law of The Sea (UNCLOS), which designates IMO as "the competent international organization" in matters of navigational safety, safety of shipping traffic and marine environmental protection.

-Governments intending to establish a new routeing system, or amend an existing one, must submit proposed routeing measures to IMO's Sub-Committee on Safety of Navigation (NAV), which will then evaluate the proposal and make a recommendation regarding its adoption.
+Governments intending to establish a new routeing system, or amend an existing one, must submit proposed routeing measures to IMO's Sub-Committee on Navigation, Communication and Search and Rescue (NCSR), which will then evaluate the proposal and make a recommendation regarding its adoption.
 The recommendation is then passed to the MSC for adoption.

 As well as traffic separation schemes, other routeing measures adopted by IMO to improve safety at sea include two-way routes, recommended tracks, deep water routes (for the benefit primarily of ships whose ability to manoeuvre is constrained by their draught), precautionary areas (where ships must navigate with particular caution), and areas to be avoided (for reasons of exceptional danger or especially sensitive ecological and environmental factors).

-Ships' routeing systems and traffic separation schemes that have been approved by IMO, are contained in the IMO Publication, Ships Routeing - 7th Edition, 1999 plus 2002 amendnents or on CD, which is updated when schemes are amended or new ones added.
+Ships' routeing systems, including traffic separation schemes, that have been adopted by IMO, are contained in the recent IMO Publication, Ships' Routeing - currently 2013 Edition, which is updated when schemes are amended or new ones added.

-The publication includes General provisions on ships' routeing, first adopted by IMO in 1973, and subsequently amended over the years, which are aimed at standardizing the design, development, charted presentation and use of routeing measures adopted by IMO.
+The publication includes General provisions on ships' routeing, which are aimed at standardizing the design, development, charted presentation and use of routeing measures adopted by IMO.
 The provisions state that the objective of ships' routeing is to "improve the safety of navigation in converging areas and in areas where the density of traffic is great or where freedom of movement of shipping is inhibited by restricted searoom, the existence of obstructions to navigation, limited depths or unfavourable meteorological conditions".

 Elements used in traffic routeing systems include: